Social season: French social season

-The high society of France in the 19th century was called le gratin (upper crust) and consisted of those with old money, especially through aristocratic lineage and new money, consisting of wealthy industrialists, well-bred members of the Bourse and a few titled Jewish families, such as the Rothschilds.
-The little season lasted from December to Easter and consisted of bal blancs (debutante balls), dinners, musical concerts, horse races, and the opera.
+The high society of France in the 19th century was called le gratin ('upper crust') and consisted of those with old money, especially through aristocratic lineage and new money, consisting of wealthy industrialists, well-bred members of the Bourse and a few titled Jewish families, such as the Rothschilds.
+The little season lasted from December to Easter and consisted of bals blancs ('white balls', debutante balls), dinners, musical concerts, horse races, and the opera.

-The Grande Saison (Grand Season), that lasted from mid-April to June, would open with the Concourse Hippiques, a horse show held in the Palais d’Industrie on the Champs-Élysées.
+The Grande Saison ('Grand Season'), that lasted from mid-April to June, would open with the Concourse Hippiques, a horse show held in the Palais de l’Industrie on the Champs-Élysées.
 At the beginning of May, the Paris Salon would open, where patrons would check out artists' sculptures, paintings and decorative art.
 The Grand Season would conclude with the French Grand Prix, which had a large attendance.
 Fashion was paramount throughout the season, with ladies and mannequins displaying the latest fashions.
 After the Grand Prix, French high society would close their Paris homes and locate to the country for the summer and fall.